 In this study, 21 Parkinson’s disease patients were treated with either a placebo, 75 mg/day CBD or 300 mg/day CBD for six weeks.
-Following this period, those in the 300 mg/day CBD group showed significant quality of life improvements as measured with PDQ-39.
+Following this period, those in the 300 mg/day CBD group showed the significant quality of life improvements as measured with PDQ-39.

 Considering its potential to help those suffering from the different conditions and diseases above, it’s no wonder why so many are opening their eyes to cannabidiol.
 Keep in mind; there are still plenty of other conditions which CBD may be able to help and countless more that researchers have yet to study.

-Research into exactly how CBD works is still ongoing, however we understand much more than we did just twenty years ago.
+Research into exactly how CBD works is still ongoing, however, we understand much more than we did just twenty years ago.

 One way in which CBD works is by binding itself to receptors that live within many of the cells inside your body.
 In nearly every tissue of the body, you’ll find cannabinoid receptors.
 These receptors work together to serve larger functions, and collectively, these receptors, the endocannabinoids that act on them, and their enzymes are known as the endocannabinoid system (ECS).

 The endocannabinoid system is a massive network of cell receptors, and they serve a wide range of processes within the body.
 These receptors are seen in particularly high concentration in the central nervous system and immune cells.

 Some of the primary functions that the ECS is responsible for include immune response, homeostatic regulation, stress recovery, and neuroprotection.